andrasat/fastify-user-service-starter-ts/README.md

   - Clone this repository
   - Run `yarn install` to install dependencies
-  - Run `yarn run dev` to start the development server
+  - Run `yarn dev` to start the development server

   After the development server is started, you can access the API at `http://localhost:8081`